MioYvo/AMS/README.md

 This is the main reason.
 #### Slow
 Broadcast a transaction to blockchain is very slow.
-Our users need to wait *minutes* to confirm their asset transferring is done.
+Our users need to wait *minutes* to confirm their asset transfer is done.

 ### Why not PostgreSQL or MongoDB?
 Expensive, compared with AWS MySQL by our boss and OPs :|